 - Can involve significant changes to existing operations (locations, processes, parts, etc.).

 The mantra of this risk mitigation strategy is, don’t put all of your eggs in one basket.
 Distribute risks around your organization, both physically and organizationally.

 Related Aviation Risk Management Articles

 - 4 Pillars | What Is Safety Risk Management

 - 3 Main Components of Aviation Risk Management

 - 20 Questions for Your Safety Risk Management Process in Aviation SMS [With Free Checklists]

 Transfer Risk Responsibility to Someone Else

 With some risks, it does not make sense for you to “own” that risk.
-Common scenarios where it doesn’t make sense for an aviation service provider to own a risk is when the risk is the result of one of your vendors like:
+Common scenarios where it doesn’t make sense for an aviation service provider to own risk is when the risk is the result of one of your vendors, like: